 A favorite for American luxury equestrian and western boots, Lucchese Boot Company has opened its third flagship store.
 Lucchese provides the best of the best in high-end signature boots.
 With classic designs made of the finest materials, as well as a working design center for custom boot making, Nashville’s newest boot brand is becoming one hot commodity.
 Also, just down the road is Nashville Boot Co. offering a great selection of stylish boots.

-Restaurants are popping up in The Gulch including City Fire American Oven & Bar, located inside The Icon in The Gulch, which offers an eclectic fusion of ancient world style flatbread served up in a modern urban setting and Cantina Laredo, which serves authentic Mexican dishes in a sophisticated atmosphere.
+Restaurants are popping up in The Gulch including City Fire, located inside The Icon in The Gulch, which offers an eclectic fusion of ancient world style flatbread served up in a modern urban setting.
 Around the corner is Sips n Strokes where you can bring your favorite beverages and paint along with one of their talented instructors as they guide you step by step from blank canvas to finished masterpiece.
 Then down the road is the Peg Leg Porker.
 The Peg Leg Porker Restaurant is a family owned, local BBQ restaurant that serves traditional Tennessee BBQ.
 They focus on providing Nashville and its visitors the best BBQ that Tennessee has to offer.

 Anchored in the Gulch since 1974, Station Inn is Nashville’s foremost home for authentic bluegrass and offers live acoustic music nightly.
 A far cry from its trendy neighbors, Station Inn keeps it simple with pizza, beer, and some of the best Americana and bluegrass music around.
 Doors open nightly at 7 p.m. and music starts at 9 p.m.